Print

 Instructions

-1. Peel the orange and place the segments in a 4 quart or larger slow cooker.
-(Pictures show unpeeled, but we prefer peeling it for a less bitter flavor.)
-Rinse the apples, cut into quarters, and place in the slow cooker.
+1. Peel the orange and place the segments in a 4-quart or larger slow cooker.
+Rinse the apples and cut into quarters (discard the cores), and place in the slow cooker.
 Add the cinnamon sticks, ground cloves, and sugar.
 Add just enough water to cover the fruit.

-4. Very slowly strain the chunky liquid though a fine mesh sieve into a large pot or pitcher.
+5. Very slowly strain the chunky liquid though a fine mesh sieve into a large pot or heat-safe pitcher.
 You can discard the solids.
 Strain the cider one more time to rid any other solids.
 Serve the cider warm.

 Notes

-1. Freezing Instructions: Cider can be frozen up to 3 months.
+1. Freezing Instructions: Cider can be frozen for up to 3 months.
 Thaw in the refrigerator.

 3. Sugar: Adjust the sugar to your taste.
-We usually use 1/4 cup (50g) granulated sugar for a spicier cider.
+Use 1/4 cup (50g) granulated sugar for a spicier cider, or 1/2 cup (100g) for a sweeter cider.
 If you prefer your apple cider on the sweeter side (like the kind you buy at the store), use 1/2 cup (100g) of granulated sugar.

 4. No Slow Cooker?
 No Problem!
-In step 1, place all of the ingredients into a large stock pot instead of a slow cooker.
-Turn the stove up to high heat and bring everything to a simmer while stirring occasionally.
+In step 1, place all of the ingredients in a large stock pot and bring to a simmer over high heat, stirring occasionally.
 Once simmering, reduce the heat to medium-low, cover, and simmer for 2 hours.
-Mash the fruit as described in step 3.
-Then, allow the cider to cook for 1 more hour.
-Continue with step 4.
+Mash the fruit as instructed in step 3, re-cover, and continue with step 4.